AKCLAB/Tryp-ncRNA/README.md

 # TriTry-ncRNA

-TriTry-ncRNA is a pipeline in order to identify putative non-Coding RNA in Trypanosomatids organism based on manages transcripts from RNA-seq-data.
-This tool begins with the detection of the set of transcripts mapped by sequencing the total RNA of the three life stages of Leishmania braziliensis: procyclic promastigote (PRO), metacyclic promastigote (META) and amastigote (AMA).
+TriTry-ncRNA is a pipeline in order to identify putative non-coding RNAs in Trypanosomatids organisms by analyzing transcripts derived from RNA-seq data.
+This tool initiates its process by detecting the set of transcripts mapped from sequencing the total RNA of the three life stages of Leishmania braziliensis: procyclic promastigote (PRO), metacyclic promastigote (META), and amastigote (AMA).

 ## Introduction
 * 2_identify_transcript.py: Identify in all chromossomal positions the coverage >= 50x or 100x reads for strand + & - strand.